yevheniiairapetian/r3play-client/README.md

 - Ability to navigate to Profile view
 - Ability to add a movie, anime and TV series to favorites/delete them from favorites
 ### Single Movie, Anime, TV series view
-- Returns data (description, video trailer, genre, director, image, release year, rating, actors, interesting facts, etc) about a single movie, anime, TV series to the user
+- Returns data (title, description, genre, director, director's bio, image, release year, rating (IMDb and Rotten Tomatoes Audience rating), actors, etc) about a single movie, anime, TV series to the user
+- Displays a section with interesting facts (can be collapsed/expanded)
+- Shows a video player with the movie, anime, TV series Youtube trailer.
 - Ability to return back to the list
-### Login view
-- Allows users to log in with a username and password
-- Uses user-friendly modals to show information
-### Signup view
-- Allows new users to register (username, password, email, date of birth)
-- Uses user-friendly modals to show information Displays recommendations on:
+Displays recommendations on:
 - Similar movies, anime, TV series
-- Same director
+- Movies, anime, and TV series by the same director
 - Same time to watch
 - Movies, anime, TV series where the same actors are starring
 - Same IMDb Rating
 - Same Rotten Tomatoes Audience Rating
 - Same genre
+- Same release year
+### Login view
+- Allows users to log in with a username and password
+- Uses user-friendly modals to show information
+### Signup view
+- Allows new users to register (username, password, email, date of birth)
+- Uses user-friendly modals to show information

 ### Profile view
 - Displays user registration details